Tinkerforge/doc/en/source/Hardware/Bricklets/NFC.rst

 To use P2P you first have to change the mode to *MODE_P2P*.

-Starting from *P2P_STATE_IDLE* you can set the Ndef with *P2PWriteNdef*.
+Starting from *P2P_STATE_IDLE* you can set the NDEF with *P2PWriteNDEF*.
 After that call *P2PStartDiscovery*.
 If a phone is now brought near to the NFC Bricklet the state will change to *P2P_STATE_DISCOVER_READY*.

-Call *P2PStartTransfer* with parameter 1 to transfer to previously set Ndef message to the phone or with parameter 2 to read an Ndef message from the phone.
+Call *P2PStartTransfer* with parameter 1 to transfer to previously set NDEF message to the phone or with parameter 2 to read an NDEF message from the phone.

-In the second case you can read the Ndef message with *P2PReadNdef*.
+In the second case you can read the NDEF message with *P2PReadNDEF*.

 NFC NDEF Messages
 -----------------